abhi-goel01/FineTuneLLMwithConfluence/README.md

 # Pre-requisites

-1. Base URL: URL for a Confluence instance to initialize the ConfluenceReader - base URL needs to end with /wiki
+1. Base URL: URL for a Confluence instance to initialize the ConfluenceReader, it must end with /wiki
 2. Space Key: The confluence space from where all the pages will be read
 3. Confluence API token: Generate the token from confluence - The token should be a combination of userid:<confluence token>
 4. open AI key: Generate a key from openai in order to integrate with the GPT Large Language Model